Hurricane Beryl maps show path and landfall forecast

 CBS News weather producer David Parkinson said Beryl is the farthest east a hurricane has formed in the month of June.
 Only one other hurricane formed this far east in June — and that was in 1933.

-The center of Beryl is expected to move across the Windward Islands — which includes Grenada, Martinique, Saint Lucia, Dominica and St. Vincent — by late Sunday night or early Monday, according to the hurricane center, bringing "life-threatening winds and storm surge."
+The center of Beryl is expected to move across the Windward Islands — which includes Grenada, Martinique, Saint Lucia, Dominica and St. Vincent — by Monday, according to the hurricane center, bringing "life-threatening winds and storm surge."

 Where will Hurricane Beryl bring rain and flooding?